Guilouz/KlipperScreen-Flsun-Super-Racer/README.md

 - Added support for Endstops Phase Calibration
 - Some fixes and adjustments

-Klipper Configuration for Super Racer is also available here: [Klipper-Flsun-Super-Racer](https://github.com/Guilouz/Klipper-Flsun-Super-Racer)
+This Klipper Configuration for Super Racer must be used with this version of KlipperScreen available here: [Klipper-Flsun-Super-Racer](https://github.com/Guilouz/Klipper-Flsun-Super-Racer)

 <br />